Understanding Your Student Invoice

 Accessing Your Invoice (eBill)

-To access your eBill, please log into your WebAdvisor account using your FDU NetID and password.
+The University uses electronic billing as its official billing method.
+To access your eBill, please log into your Self-Service account using your FDU NetID and password.
 Once logged in, click on ‘View Account Activity’ under the ‘Financial Information’ section.
 The ‘Term’ drop down menu provides a history of Term Invoices.
 The information provided will change dependent on the ‘Term’ selection.
 On the right side of the page is a hyperlink ‘View Statement’.
 The ‘View Statement’ link provides a PDF version of the student statement, based on the ‘Term’ selected you will have the option to download or print.

 A Sample eBill